Bitdefender SecurePass vs LastPass: which is better?

 Bitdefender password manager pricing

-- Individual– $1.67/month (1 user)
+- Individual – $2.99/month (1 user)

-Bitdefender password manager vs LastPass: features overview
+Bitdefender password manager vs LastPass: feature overview

 Password generator

 One of the best LastPass features is its password generator.
-It allows you to create extra strong passwords for all of your accounts.
+It allows you to create extra-strong passwords for all of your accounts.
 You can generate unique passwords that have numbers, symbols, and both upper and lowercase letters.
 So, you can avoid reusing the same password or using weak combinations.

 What’s also great about the LastPass password generator is that you can choose how strong your passwords are.
 For instance, you can customize whether to include or omit numbers and symbols, select the length of your password, or make it easier to read and pronounce.

-Bitdefender password manager also includes a password generator, which allows you to create passwords that are made of random upper and lowercase letters, numbers, and special characters.
+The Bitdefender password manager also includes a password generator, which allows you to create passwords that are made of random upper and lowercase letters, numbers, and special characters.

-Unfortunately, Bitdefender password manager cannot create passphrases.
+Unfortunately, the Bitdefender password manager cannot create passphrases.
 On the other hand, it automatically indicates the strength of your password.
 Also, it offers password capturing, saving and autofilling, password sync, Auto Lock setup (you can lock your manager with a PIN), and an account recovery key, among other great benefits.

 Password importing

-With LastPass, all you have to do is log into the app and click Import.
+With LastPass, all you have to do is log in to the app and click Import.
 You can import from Bitwarden, Dashlane, KeePass, Keeper, 1Password, and RoboForm.
 You can import from Chrome, Firefox, Edge, Opera, and Safari web browsers too.
 The provider also supports CSV files for password importing.

-Bitdefender password manager allows importing passwords from other apps, including Bitdefender Wallet, 1Password, Bitwarden, Dashlane, and LastPass.
+The Bitdefender password manager allows importing passwords from other apps, including Bitdefender Wallet, 1Password, Bitwarden, Dashlane, and LastPass.
 You can also export/import from web browsers like Chrome, Edge, and Firefox.
 The app supports JSON, CSV, XML, TXT, 1PIF, and FSK files for exporting/importing.

 Security report